kolodny/safetest/README.md

    npm run safetest
    ```

-   Additionally, you can pass it a a number of custom options via environment variables.
-The options are `headed`, `url`, `artifacts`, `docker`, and `ci`, for example to see the browser window while the tests are running:
+   Additionally, you can pass it a a number of custom options via environment variables prefixed with `OPT_`.
+(This is needed since the test runner may run in subprocesses and command line args aren't always passed through but environment variables always are.)
+Some examples: `OPT_HEADED`, `OPT_URL`, `OPT_ARTIFACTS`, `OPT_DOCKER`, `OPT_CI`, etc. For example to see the browser window while the tests are running:

    ```bash
    OPT_HEADED=1 npm run safetest